harmony-one/h/progress/rikako-hatoya.md

 2025-01-01 Wed: Happy new years!!

 2024-12-31 Tue: Continued working on mathematics in lean workbook.
+Further research on adoption of Lean and open source projects.

 2024-12-30 Mon: Started working on Mathematics in Lean workbook.
 Also read through Lean conference paper ("bridging formal mathematics and software verification").

+---

 2024-12-29 Sun: Research on AWS's open source projects adopting Lean.
 Looked into AILean, Cedar, LNSym, and Sampcert.